Whether you’re in the middle of planning a family reunion right now or just need some family reunion ideas, you’re in the right place.

 - And activities are all intricately connected to your event location.

-Smaller gatherings can often be held at home, but for larger groups, a venue or hall maybe required.
+Smaller gatherings can often be held at home, but a venue or hall may be required for larger groups.
 Popular options include:

 - community centers